nightshiftmaster/Musix-music-streaming-app/README.md

 # Musix

 Welcome to Musix, your one-stop destination for discovering the latest and greatest in modern music!
 Cutting-edge application utilizes the Shazam API to deliver a seamless and engaging musical experience.
 With Musix, you can easily explore music by genres, artists, and charts, as well as search for tracks by your favorite artists.
+Musix is fully responsive for desktop browsers and mobile devices.

 ## Key Features: